 What Is My Competitive Athlete Not Telling Me?
 What is my competitive athlete not telling me?
 Your athlete is likely hiding struggles that don't fit sport's "toughness" narrative—perfectionism that extends to every area of life, using training as armor against feeling inadequate, or carrying the exhausting weight of being watched as

 sport psychology How Do I Stop Thinking About Getting Injured Again?
 Stop intrusive injury thoughts by systematically rewiring your threat response through four cognitive techniques: naming the thought pattern to interrupt autopilot, reality-checking predictions with logged evidence, replacing fear thoughts with prepared mental cues, and building counter-evidence through progressive exposure.
-These work over 4-6 weeks with daily 5-minute practice—not sporadic
+These work over 4-6 weeks with daily 5-

 Mental Performance Training for Young Female Athletes: A Starter Guide for Coaches Introduction Girls' sports have never been bigger.
 But the mental support for girls hasn’t kept up.
 By high school, a lot of sporty girls quietly step away—not because they stopped caring, but because the pressure, body image stuff, social drama, and constant judgment add up.
 This guide